EB-coder/spring_web_app/README.md

 ![adding employee](https://user-images.githubusercontent.com/73636880/162591652-039ba780-7cb9-4cc1-8e50-3b827d397f3b.png)

-let's fill the blanks and the new Employee with name "Jhone Doe"
+let's fill the blanks and the new Employee with name "Jhone Doe", and then press ---> "Save" button.